 - No refund will be given in a technique study course after the first lesson has been assessed.
 If the student wishes, the remaining lessons may be sent to them with the understanding that no assessment will be given and no binder review allowed.

 - If the first lesson has not been received and reviewed by the counsellor, a refund is possible.
-The refund is less $50 for administration fees as the student has already received the first two lessons.
+The refund amount will be less a $50 for administration fees as the student has already received the first two lessons.

 - In both cases, a refund will be given for the binder review (if purchased) that will not be done.